AEye in the News

-FutureCar sits down with AEye's Lead Strategist, Jordan Greene, to learn how AEye’s unique perception system uses computer vision and artificial intelligence to mimic how a human eye focuses on objects and processes its environment.
+FutureCar sits down with AEye’s Lead Strategist, Jordan Greene, to learn how AEye uses computer vision and artificial intelligence to mimic the advanced processes of human perception.

 AEye founder and CEO, Luis Dussan, tells WardsAuto how iDAR “is a step beyond today’s LiDARS systems.”
 Unveiled at CES 2018, AEye's software-definable, iDAR technology is “a new form of intelligent data collection that enables rapid, dynamic perception and enhanced path planning.”

 New sensor technology by AEye, which specializes in artificial perception, aims to combat key safety concerns regarding the development and mainstream adoption of autonomous vehicles.

 "AEye, has built a new kind of hybrid sensor...that allows the system to prioritize where it’s looking in order to give vehicles a more refined view of the world." – MIT Technology Review

 In AEye's revolutionary iDAR system, LiDAR and camera work together to achieve better results through intelligent, selective scanning — a key aspect of human perception.